Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 Like the above two matrices, when I create 1 row matrix with Numpy, Numpy thinks of 1 row matrix as column vector, the number of column X 1 matrix.

-i.e. one dimension array looks like column vector
+i.e. one dimension array looks like column vector.

-Let's check it with code
+Let's check it with code.

 ```python
 >>> import numpy as np